embedded-dev-research/OVMobileBench/CONTRIBUTING.md

 ### Adding a New Device Type

-1. Create new class in `ovbench/devices/` inheriting from `Device`
+1. Create new class in `ovmobilebench/devices/` inheriting from `Device`
 2. Implement all abstract methods
-3. Update `pipeline.py` to support new device type
+3. Update `pipeline.py` to support a new device type
 4. Add tests in `tests/test_devices.py`
 5. Update documentation

 ### Adding a New Report Format

-1. Create new sink class in `ovbench/report/`
+1. Create new sink class in `ovmobilebench/report/`
 2. Inherit from `ReportSink` and implement `write()`
-3. Update `pipeline.py` to handle new format
+3. Update `pipeline.py` to handle a new format
 4. Add tests and examples

 ### Adding New Benchmark Parameters